qtlHD/qtlHD/doc/input/mapping_inputs.md

       ...
       # --- Sections end

-Note two sections are in one file.
+Note that, in this example, two of the sections are together in one file.